Clean Truck Check (HD I/M)

 *NST: Notice to submit to testing

 CARB plans to implement a three-month open reporting season projected to run from October 1 to December 31, 2023.
-By December 31, 2023, vehicle owners need to complete registration of their vehicles in the Clean Truck Check database and pay a $30 per vehicle 2023 annual compliance fee.
+By December 31, 2023, vehicle owners need to complete reporting of their vehicles in the Clean Truck Check database and pay a $30 per vehicle 2023 annual compliance fee.
 CARB estimates that periodic testing requirements will start in July 2024.
 This means that a passing compliance test would be required to be submitted to CARB for vehicles with compliance deadlines on or after July 1, 2024.

 Ways to prepare for upcoming Clean Truck Check Requirements